wdings23/webgpu-baseball/README.md

 # Build the app with Emscripten.
 emsdk_sh && emcmake cmake -B build-web && cmake --build build-web -j4

 # Mesh Assets are built separately, converting OBJ files to binary format for faster loading.
-It uses a local version of obj2binary application.
+It uses a local version of obj2binary application located in the tools directory.
+# Animating meshes and animation conversion into binary uses local version of gltf_2_binary application also located in the tools directory.

 # Controls
 Keyboard Button